CZ1-Alzheimers/Using-Machine-Learning-to-Diagnose-Alzheimers/README.md

 If you would like to test our model, download our most current [driver](https://github.com/CZ1-Alzheimers/Using-Machine-Learning-to-Diagnose-Alzheimers/blob/main/Driver%20(V11).py).
 You will need to download our [dataset](https://github.com/CZ1-Alzheimers/Using-Machine-Learning-to-Diagnose-Alzheimers/blob/main/Datasets/ADNI-Oasis-AIBL_dataset.csv) as well.
 Make sure it is in the same directory as the driver.
 You may need to change files pathways in the code.

+ The [spm_auto.m](https://github.com/CZ1-Alzheimers/Using-Machine-Learning-to-Diagnose-Alzheimers/blob/main/spm_auto.m) script was used to process the raw MRI images and map them onto each template.

 ## Thank You
 Thank you for visiting our GitHub!
 Don't forget to [visit our website](https://sites.google.com/view/ml-alzheimers/home) to learn more about our model and the creators!